 As residential construction shifts to new areas, retail construction is also benefiting.

-Within commercial, there is some unevenness: hotels, office space are facing a slow recovery whereas warehouse construction starts (bolstered by a rise in eCommerce) is poised to grow by 15% to $54.4B in 2022.
+Within commercial, there is some unevenness: hotels, office space are facing a slow recovery whereas warehouse construction (bolstered by a rise in eCommerce) is poised to grow by 15% to $54.4B in 2022.

 Due to increases in on-shoring due to the supply chain crunch, manufacturing construction starts will grow by 26% to $37.9B in 2022.